 Italian Songs in the World

 With a few exceptions, the most famous Italian songs in the world come from the past.
-We have Opera, classical music, melodic pieces known in every corner of the planet.
+We have Opera, classical music, and melodic pieces known in every corner of the planet.
 They have been representing Italy for years, upholding the prestige of our country.

-Our opinion as “Generation X” guys or even “Millennial” is that those songs represent the past, the idea of a country that no longer exists, if not in the collective imaginary.
+Our opinion as Generation X guys and Millennials is that those songs represent the past, the idea of a country that no longer exists.
+If not in the collective imaginary.